 DSL still makes up 35 percent of fixed broadband subscriptions across OECD countries but high-speed fiber is continuing to make steady progress.
-The OECD has reported that the share of fiber connections has now grown to 25 percent, up from 12 percent eight years ago.
-Ireland saw the highest growth in fiber connections over the past year with growth of 218 percent with Belgium (71 percent) and Australia following (70 percent).
+The OECD has reported that the share of fiber connections has now grown to 26.8 percent, up from 12 percent nine years ago.
+Ireland saw the highest growth in fiber connections with an increase of 532 percent in two years with Belgium (192 percent) and the UK following (144 percent).

-77 percent.
-Even though the United States has a lot of work to do in order to catch up with 13.8 percent, it's still ahead of France (13.7 percent), Germany (2.6 percent) and the United Kingdom (1.5 percent).
+There are considerable differences in the share of fiber broadband connections between countries and South Korea came first with 81.7 percent in Q2 2019, just ahead of Japan's 79 percent.
+Even though the United States has a lot of work to do in order to catch up with 15.6 percent, it's still ahead of Italy (6.0 percent), Germany (3.6 percent) and the United Kingdom (2.3 percent)